BackpackGearTest

 Tester Remarks

 Thanks to Baffin and BackpackGearTest.org for this opportunity to test the Base Camp Booties.
-Please check back in two months for my final report of this series.
+This report concludes the test series.

 Top of Page